-We all know Steve Jobs is the head of Apple during its most important time.
-Jobs did spend some time at Atari before his Apple days as well and a hand written memo he made and sent to another Atari worker is set to hit the Sotheby’s auction block.
+We all know Steve Jobs as the head of Apple during its most important time.
+However, Jobs also spent some time at Atari before his Apple days.
+A handwritten memo he made and sent to another Atari worker is set to hit the Sotheby’s auction block.

 via CNET